-The tax base of the property, plant and equipment will also be changed from 1 April 2011 with the aim to remove existing differences between tax and accounting bases.
+The tax base of the property, plant and equipment was changed from 1 April 2011 with the aim to remove existing differences between tax and accounting bases.
 The Group has treated the respective change in tax legislation regarding the tax base of the property, plant and equipment as an adjusting event for the current financial statements.